 If the idea of discovering new cultures, and interacting with people you wouldn’t normally have a chance to speak with sparks your excitement, then conversation exchange is a great place to start.

 With conversation exchanges, it’s easy to start a conversation with more than one person from different countries around the world.
-For example: if you’re looking to learn Spanish, you can message someone from Barcelona, Spain, Buenos Aires, Argentina, or Bogota, Colombia, and have your pick of the pie.
+For example: if you’re looking to learn how to speak Spanish, you can message someone from Barcelona, Spain, Buenos Aires, Argentina, or Bogota, Colombia, and have your pick of the pie.

 Once you connect with your native speaker, the two of you will be able to learn about each other’s lifestyles, cultures, and share what it’s like to live in your current countries.